glass bowl with roasted coffee beans

 Considering these factors, you can embark on a flavorful journey to find the perfect roast that suits your taste and brewing style.

 The Rise of Iced Coffee: During Prohibition, people gathered more in coffee houses instead of bars and speakeasies.
 These coffee houses started to market iced coffee.
-However, it wasn’t until the 1990s, when large chains like Dunkin Donuts and Starbucks started promoting it that iced coffee became a hit.
+However, it wasn't until the 1990s that large chains like Dunkin Donuts and Starbucks started promoting it, and iced coffee became a hit.

 Why Origin Matters